cstarrett/cstarrett.github.io/_posts/2024-05-14-skills-for-not-fitting-in.md

 We need to learn how to survive and even thrive in the wild: bushwhacking, orienteering without a map, searching for sustenance and safe shelter as we go.

 Someday there may be a new paradigm of working and living with wholeness and a new education system which teaches the skills and knowledge we need to operate within it.
-But what we need now are the inner skills we didn't learn in school — skills for finding our way out of the current paradigm, and for building something new together.
+But what we need now are the inner skills we didn't learn in school — skills for finding our way out of the current paradigm, and for building something new together where we can thrive while being exactly who we are.